CodeCraftsmanSandeep/Full-stack/front-end/README.md

 - Anchor tag
     - ```<a> <\a>```
     - To hyperlink (or) link to other section of same page
-- Headings like h1, h2 .. h6 are only meant for styling but also it gives a sense of organisation of the content to browsers (or) applications that looking at html
+- Headings like h1, h2 .. h6 are only meant for styling but also it gives a sense of organisation of the content to browsers (or) applications that looking at html.
+(Hirarchy)
     - Ofcourse we can change how headings look using custom CSS
 - Whitespace collapsing
     - you may add lot of white spaces in your code, but that all will not be displayed after rendering the html